Jolly Roger: Fictional and unsubstantiated designs

 These are flag designs commonly attributed to historical pirates but which have no factual basis.
 Some are modern inventions while others are real flags but mistakenly attributed to specific pirates.
 Some of these first appeared in the early 20th century in the journal The Mariner's Mirror but were not attributed to specific pirates until 1959 in Hans Leip's Bordbuch des Satans, which also included some never-before-seen designs such as Bonnet's and Rackham's.
+Several of these were only ever described in Johnson's General History but were never confirmed by witnesses.

-This flag may be is incorrectly attributed to Blackbeard; the “horns” on the skeleton are unknown in period sources, and Blackbeard flew only a "Deaths Head".
+This flag is incorrectly attributed to Blackbeard; the "horns" on the skeleton are unknown in period sources, and Blackbeard flew only a "Deaths Head".

 The Crossed Swords Jolly Roger, is popularly attributed to John Rackham, this flag is a modern invention, and Rackham was not documented as having flown a Jolly Roger.

-Traditional depiction of Stede Bonnet's flag.; Bonnet was only ever described (in the Boston Newsletter in June 1718) as having flown a “Death’s head.”
+Traditional depiction of Stede Bonnet's flag.; Bonnet was only ever described (in the Boston Newsletter in June 1718) as having flown a "Death's head."

 Popular version of Henry Every's Jolly Roger.
 Supposedly, Every also flew a version with a black background.
-There is no period evidence to support this as an authentic flag of Every’s.
+There is no period evidence to support this as an authentic flag of Every's.

+Popular version of Henry Every's Jolly Roger, in black; see the red version for notes.

 The 1724 book A General History of the Pyrates credited Every with flying a black flag emblazoned with two crossed bones forming an X.

 According to the ballad "A Copy of Verses," Every's "shield" was red with four gold chevrons and bordered in green.
 This may have been intended to describe his flag.
 Although red was a popular colour for pirate flags of the time, the meaning of the four chevrons is not certain; it may have been an attempt (justified or not) to link Every with the West-Country gentry clan of Every whose coats-of-arms showed similar chevrons.